 Wind farm

-We are proposing a wind farm located 8km south west of John O’Groats, near the operational Stroupster wind farm.
+We have consent to build a wind farm located 8km south west of John O’Groats, near the operational Stroupster wind farm.

 Plans for a proposed wind farm at Slickly have moved a step closer following the submission of additional information to The Highland Council.